 It all starts with filling out a simple set of questions, which can be found on our website: https://chevychasemusic.org/registration, followed by a phone conversation.
 By the time we schedule the trial lesson, we know what you or your child needs in order to get started right away.

-We offer a 10% discount when signing up for the entire school year.
+Lessons start at $55 and we offer a 10% discount when signing up for the entire school year.

 I started building my private studio during my undergraduate years.